Pungraf/Daily-Material-Raport/README.md

 # Daily-Material-Raport
-S automatic reporting of material shortages based on data from Google Sheet.
+Script for automatic reporting of material shortages based on data from Google Sheet.
 For use in Google App Script.